 Near peer tutors must be paid for their work.
 Describe student compensation and any uncompensated but mandatory learning time (e.g. to attend training).
 Explain how the LEA will support paycheck generation and payroll tax reporting.
 The scoring rubric will award points for the reasonableness of the adult-to-student cost ratio.
-In other words, the strongest applications will ensure student safety while prioritizing funding for tutors, rather than adults.
+In other words, the strongest applications will prioritize teacher-coordinator support for all students while also prioritizing funding for tutors, rather than adults.